 A: Yes, as long as it isn’t weighed down with a cream dressing.
 We recommend EVOO (extra-virgin olive oil) & vinegar (red, white, apple cider, balsamic, white balsamic, etc..) or freshly squeezed lemon juice.

 Q: Can I have three of the same food items for my Skinny Plate?

 A: Yes, but it’s not recommended.
-Skinny Ms. recommends a balanced plate with a lean protein, complex carbohydrate and a healthy fat.
-Examples of complex carbs are: fresh fruits & vegetables, whole grains, dry beans/legumes, low-fat dairy and raw nuts and seeds.
-Some examples of healthy fats: olive oil, unrefined coconut oil, avocado, salmon, tuna, mackerel, herring, trout, sardines and raw nuts and seeds also fit into this category.
-Lean proteins are of course meats, fish, eggs and low fat dairy.
+Skinny Ms. recommends a balanced plate with a lean protein, complex carbohydrate, and a healthy fat.
+Examples of complex carbs are fresh fruits & vegetables, whole grains, dry beans/legumes, low-fat dairy, and raw nuts and seeds.
+Examples of healthy fats include olive oil, unrefined coconut oil, avocado, salmon, tuna, mackerel, herring, trout, and sardines.
+Raw nuts and seeds also fit into this category.
+Lean proteins are of course meats, fish, eggs, and low-fat dairy.
 As you may have noticed some foods fit into more than one category.
 This list consists of examples and is not complete.